 #observation: generally interesting or noteworthy moment

-#confused: where the tester isn’t clear on what to do next or what something means
+#confused: where the test participant isn’t clear on what to do next or what something means

 #usability: moments capturing usability issues

-#positive, #neutral, #negative: assign sentiment to tester feedback
+#positive, #neutral, #negative: assign sentiment to test participant feedback

 #bug: a technical or performance issue